luishsr/rust-api-gateway/README.md

 # rust-api-gateway
 A sample API Gateway built in Rust (work in progress) for learning purposes.

-You can follow along by reading the introduction article here: https://medium.com/dev-genius/implementing-a-fully-functional-api-gateway-in-rust-part-1-0eb1d9e8b08e.
+You can follow along by reading the tutorial articles:

+Part 1: [Implementing a Fully Functional API Gateway in Rust]: (https://medium.com/dev-genius/implementing-a-fully-functional-api-gateway-in-rust-part-1-0eb1d9e8b08e)
+Part 2: [Implementing a Dynamic Service Registration] (https://medium.com/@luishrsoares/implementing-a-fully-functional-api-gateway-in-rust-part-ii-dynamic-service-registry-b442728316c5)

 This API Gateway is built in Rust and serves as a foundational layer for directing incoming HTTP requests to appropriate services, along with providing several essential features for improving security, observability, and control.